codescandy/freshcart-tailwind-ecommerce-HTML-template/README.md

 Download Free Freshcart Tailwind Ecommerce HTML Template

-FreshCart is beautifully designed, expertly crafted components UI kit for building a high-quality website and web apps using web technologies — HTML, TailwindCSS, and JavaScript — with integrations of the world’s most popular Bootstrap Javascript Plugins .
+FreshCart is a beautifully designed, expertly crafted components UI kit for building a high-quality website and web apps using web technologies — HTML, TailwindCSS, and JavaScript — with integrations of the world’s most popular Bootstrap Javascript Plugins.

 ### Documentation